Observability for Amazon SageMaker

 Build a CloudWatch dashboard

 Combine the key metrics into a single dashboard for at-a-glance monitoring.
-The following AWS CLI command creates a dashboard with widgets for concurrency, GPU utilization, and errors.
+The following AWS CLI command creates a dashboard with widgets for concurrency, GPU utilization, errors, and latency.

 Create a CloudWatch dashboard